AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

     * It has two items, the second item uses two lines. (note the indentation)

-    1. This is a numbered list.
-    2. It has two items too.

     #.
 This is a numbered list.
     #.
-It has two items too.
+It has two items.

 gives: